-When you go through immigration and border security at Melbourne International Airport, you’ll be asked to show certain documents.
-Here’s a checklist of what you should have with you when you arrive:
+When you go through immigration and border security at Melbourne International Airport, you will be asked to show certain documents.
+Here is a checklist of what you should have with you when you arrive:

 - a valid passport (with at least six months until the expiry date) with your student visa

 - your Letter of Offer from Deakin University